 - What support channels are currently used, what channels could be added/eliminated.

 - How big is your support team?
 How many agents do you need?
 Do you want to differentiate agents by granting some of them extra rights and functions?
 Do you need to break them into departments?

-- How complex is your product?
+- How many repetitive questions do you get?
 How can you organize customer self-service?
 Do you have FAQs or a Knowledge Base?
 Will customers be able to find the answers themselves, how often to they need personal assistance of the support agent?
 Think of the processes that can be automated.

 - Should you organize a community for open communications?
 Do you need several forums to support multiple products or offer support in different languages?
 Can agents cover multiple channels or are they specialized?

 - Do you need a channel for internal team communications?

 If your service desk is set up and running properly, your team will be able to operate more productively and reduce your overheads, so analyzing your current processes is an essential part of the setup.

 Plan Help Desk Deployment

 Define Communication Channels

 Think of current support processes in your company, what are your most popular support channels.
 These can be emails, web forms, online chat, social media, community forums, messengers or some other channels.
 Make a list of channels you currently have and think of support channels you might want to add, like e.g. allow users contact you via messengers they are used to like WhatsApp or other.